 No. But it makes for a good headline, and it lets everyone off the hook.

 If your major donors are giving less year over year, there are four basic reasons why.
-One that you don’t control, and three you do.
+One that you don’t control, and three that you do.

 2. You aren’t asking, or you aren’t asking enough.